 Alberta is home to roughly 3/4 of Canada’s crude oil and natural gas production, and has the 3rd largest crude oil reserves in the world.
 More than 35% of Alberta’s land base has a wind resource considered viable for energy production, and Calgary is Canada’s sunniest major city, with 333 days of sunshine per year.

-Alberta has the second highest installed solar energy capacity in Canada and ranks third in Canada for total installed wind capacity in 2022.
-The largest solar farm in Canada is also under development and once built will power 100,000 homes with 400 MW of power from 1.5 million photovoltaic solar panels.
+Alberta has the third highest installed solar energy capacity in Canada and ranks third in Canada for total installed wind capacity in 2022.
+The largest solar farm in Canada has been developed, spanning 465 MW of power and will generate clean energy throughout its 35+ year lifetime.

 Towards A Fuel Hydrogen Economy in the Calgary Region